 “He's a clown,” my Aunt Marianne said during one of our regular dinners.
 “It will never happen,” wrote Mary Trump.

 During the campaign, Mary Trump says her aunt, former federal judge Marianne Trump Barry, accused Donald Trump of using Freddy Trump’s death “for political purposes” to solve the opioid problem.

 Mary Trump also claims that Donald Trump helped his sister get an open seat in the US District Court in New Jersey through her friend and lawyer Roy Cohn.

-“Marianne thought it would be great, and Donald thought it would be useful to have a close relative in a state court where he planned to run a big business,” she writes.
-“Coon called Attorney General Ed Mees, and Marianne was appointed in September and confirmed in October.”
+“Marianne thought it would be great, and Donald thought it would be helpful to have a close relative in a state court in which he planned to do big business,” she writes.
+"Cohn called Attorney General Ed Meese and Marianne was appointed in September and confirmed in October."

 Mary Trump also noted in the book that her aunt Marianne insisted that she deserved this place herself.

 CNN turned to Trump Barry representatives for comment.
 According to the publication, Trump Barry has not made a decision in any case directly related to the Trump Organization or her family.
 After serving in the county court in 1999, President Bill Clinton promoted her to a federal appeals court.
 In 2018, the judiciary investigated whether it violated the rules of conduct for judges related to financial transactions in the 1980s and 1990s.
 She retired in 2019, ending the investigation before she came to any conclusions.

 Trump's niece describes what she says is the psychological influence that Fred Trump, the president’s father, had over his children, especially Freddy and Donald.
 She writes that lying to please and appease their father was a “way of life,” and Donald, in fact, watched his older brother Fred not adapt and become his father’s beloved son.